Who will be the first to switch to autonomous cars?

 However, a significant minority are already keen to try out an autonomous vehicle.
 When looking at the profile of these adopters, we gain valuable insights into what leads people to place their trust in autonomous vehicle capabilities.

-To better understand who the adopters are, HERE has developed consumer segments to describe the differing attitudes towards technology and mobility among consumers.
+To better understand who the adopters are, HERE has developed consumer segments to describe the differing attitudes toward technology and mobility among consumers.
 Consider which of these segments best describes you.
 Can you think of friends or family that fit into the others?

 The Virtual Urbanite: True digital natives, the Virtual Urbanite loves to stay ahead of the curve and own the latest gadgets.
 With a modern approach to mobility, they don't need to own a car - but can be tempted by innovative technology solutions.

 The Savvy Sociable: The Savvy Sociable's ultimate priority is a full and active social life.
-While no expert in cars or tech, both add immense value to their lives by enabling them to stay in touch with loved ones - and indulge all their favourite hobbies.
+While no expert in cars or tech, both add immense value to their lives by enabling them to stay in touch with loved ones - and indulge all their favorite hobbies.

 The Mindful Mover: With so many ways to get around, the Mindful Mover is willing to explore the options.
 Concerned about the impact of cars (on the environment - and their pockets) and data privacy, they're happy to go off-grid by walking, cycling or taking the bus.